Roanoke Shops

 Topics.
 This historical marker is listed in this topic list: Railroads & Streetcars.
 A significant historical year for this entry is 1927.

 Location.
 This marker has been replaced by another marker nearby.
 It was located near 37° 16.387′ N, 79° 56.329′ W. Marker was in Roanoke, Virginia.
 It was in Downtown.
-Marker was at the intersection of Norfolk Avenue SE and Market Street SE, on the right when traveling west on Norfolk Avenue SE.
+It was at the intersection of Norfolk Avenue SE and Market Street SE, on the right when traveling west on Norfolk Avenue SE.
 Touch for map.
 Marker was in this post office area: Roanoke VA 24011, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-A different marker also named Roanoke Shops (here, next to this marker); Today's Rail Traffic (within shouting distance of this marker); Norfolk and Western Passenger Station (within shouting distance of this marker); The Market Square Walkway (within shouting distance of this marker); Hotel Roanoke (about 300 feet away, measured in a direct line); a different marker also named Hotel Roanoke (about 400 feet away); Welcome to Historic Roanoke City Market (about 500 feet away); North Jefferson Street (about 500 feet away).
+At least 8 other markers are within walking distance of this location: A different marker also named Roanoke Shops (here, next to this marker); Today's Rail Traffic (within shouting distance of this marker); Norfolk and Western Passenger Station (within shouting distance of this marker); The Market Square Walkway (within shouting distance of this marker); Hotel Roanoke (about 300 feet away, measured in a direct line); a different marker also named Hotel Roanoke (about 400 feet away); Welcome to Historic Roanoke City Market (about 500 feet away); North Jefferson Street (about 500 feet away).
 Touch for a list and map of all markers in Roanoke.

 More about this marker.
-This marker was replaced by a new one also named "Roanoke Shops" (see
+This marker was replaced by a new one also named "Roanoke Shops" (see nearby markers).

 Credits.
 This page was last revised on February 1, 2023.
 It was originally submitted on January 16, 2009, by Kevin W. of Stafford, Virginia.
-This page has been viewed 1,684 times since then and 58 times this year.
+This page has been viewed 2,339 times since then and 67 times this year.
 Photos: 1. submitted on January 16, 2009, by Kevin W. of Stafford, Virginia.
 2. submitted on January 15, 2009, by Kevin W. of Stafford, Virginia.